The Virtual Team

 Types of Virtual Teams

-There are many types of virtual team operating at present.
-Following are a few of those teams.
+There are many types of virtual teams operating at present.
+Following are a few of those teams:

 Entire companies that operate virtually